MultiverseLearningProducts/business-contacts/README.md

 ### Option 2 - Running with `docker-compose`
 **🚨 NOTE 🚨 If you have run the app locally first via above commands, you'll need to _delete the `node_modules` directory_ in at least the `client` project.** (this is because of a bug in one of the dependencies of Parcel, and a different version of Parcel is used in a Linux environment than in a Mac environment)

-Once you have created the respective `Dockerfile`s and `docker-compose.yml`:
+Once you have created the `docker-compose.yml`:
 - If not done already, install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 - run `docker-compose up`
 - Visit the app at [localhost:1234](https://localhost:1234)